plexefinance/PlexePublicAPI/README.md

 ### Line of Credit

-The line of credit calcuation first requires the calculation slider API to be called.
+The line of credit calculation first requires the calculation slider API to be called.

 This enables the options for the percentage of income repayment to be used.